Are you planning 3 weeks in South Africa, but could you use a bit of inspiration?

 Day 1: Johannesburg

-We start our 3 weeks in Africa in Johannesburg.
+We start our three weeks in South Africa in Johannesburg.
 We arrived early in the afternoon, and as we were not sure how tired we would be, we chose to stay over for 1 night.

 African Pride Melrose Arch